 When offering you insurance, the automobile dealer employee must give you a Fact Sheet informing you of your rights.
 You must read it through, sign it and take a copy home with you.

-The employee must also give you an explanatory documetn containing a comprehensive description of the coverage offered, the exclusions and the procedure for submitting a claim.
-The Fact Sheet (pdf - 134 KB)This link will open in a new windowUpdated on 29 October 2018 and the explanatory document are tools designed to help you make an informed decision.
+The employee must also give you an explanatory document containing a comprehensive description of the coverage offered, the exclusions and the procedure for submitting a claim.
+The Fact Sheet (pdf - 147 KB)This link will open in a new windowUpdated on 12 June 2019 and the explanatory document are tools designed to help you make an informed decision.

 Replacement cost endorsement or replacement insurance: Which one should I choose?

 Your insurance agent or broker, or your insurance firm that offers products online, is proposing to add a replacement cost endorsement or replacement insurance to your automobile insurance.
 The automobile dealer is offering you replacement insurance.
-You have to choose either the replacement cost endorsement or replacement insurance because you can’t claim an indemnity under both at the same time if there’s an accident or your vehicle is stolen.
+These types of coverage are not required.
+If you want to benefit from them, you will have to choose either the replacement cost endorsement or the replacement insurance because you can’t claim an indemnity under both at the same time if there’s an accident or your vehicle is stolen.